Climate and Average Weather Year Round in La Paloma Uruguay

 The average hourly wind speed in La Paloma experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.1 months, from August 21 to February 24, with average wind speeds of more than 10.8 miles per hour.
-The windiest day of the year is September 14, with an average hourly wind speed of 11.3 miles per hour.
+The windiest month of the year in La Paloma is September, with an average hourly wind speed of 11.2 miles per hour.

 The calmer time of year lasts for 5.9 months, from February 24 to August 21.
-The calmest day of the year is May 7, with an average hourly wind speed of 10.3 miles per hour.
+The calmest month of the year in La Paloma is May, with an average hourly wind speed of 10.5 miles per hour.

 The predominant average hourly wind direction in La Paloma varies throughout the year.